Panel at the Japan International Forum, March 2014.

 The Council on Business & Society convenes international forums that combine the expertise of faculty members from each of the partner schools with that of representatives of business, government, and non-governmental organizations from around the world.
 The inaugural forum, held in Paris in November 2012, focused on Corporate Governance and Leadership and resulted in a whitepaper and iTunesU course on the topic.

-The 2014 forum in Japan will concentrate on Health and Health Care.
+The 2014 Japan Forum focused on Health and Health Care.
 The multi-faceted, multi-cultural events introduce a new, collective voice to the global conversation — and inevitably leading to new insights and unique initiatives.

 Changing the world starts with changing the way we think.
 That means sharing ideas, debating controversial topics, and bridging international divides — every day!

 To complement its international forums, the Council on Business & Society is starting an ongoing dialogue and academics, students, business practitioners, policy makers, and journalists around the world.
 As a member of the Council Community you can: